 Combine your talents in math with your interests in business and economics in the actuarial science bachelor's degree program at the University of Wisconsin-Eau Claire.

-Much more than number crunchers, actuarial science graduates help businesses grow, provide value to customers and play a critical role in strategic decision making.
+Much more than number crunchers, actuarial science graduates help businesses grow and play a critical role in strategic decision-making.
 In addition to having a deep understanding of mathematics, statistics and business, actuaries also measure, calculate and manage financial risk.
 Because of their critical contributions, actuaries are essential employees in the fields of health care, insurance, banking, finance, government, e-commerce, employee benefits and many more.

-Data from the Bureau of Labor Statistics and the Census Bureau consistently rank actuarial careers as one of the best jobs in the U.S. — and graduates are in high demand.
+Data from the Bureau of Labor Statistics and the Census Bureau consistently rank actuarial careers as one of the best jobs in the U.S. — and that the high demand for graduates will only increase through 2031.

 Actuarial science program details